 There are two types of stoma - a colostomy is formed from the large bowel and an ileostomy is formed from the small bowel.

 Your surgeon or specialist nurse will explain why you need a stoma, what type of stoma you might have and how long you might need it for.
-Before your surgery, you will meet your stoma care nurse.
-They will tell you how to look after your stoma and answer any questions you may have.
+If your stoma surgery is in an emergency, you may not be able to meet your stoma nurse before you go in for your operation.
+If your surgery is planned, you will meet your stoma care nurse before your surgery.
+They will show you how to look after your stoma and answer any questions you may have.
 It’s not always possible to know 100% if you will need a stoma before your operation, as the decision can sometimes only be made during the surgery.
 You can contact your stoma care nurse for support at any time before or after your surgery.

 Managing your stoma

-Having a stoma doesn’t mean your day to day life has to change, many people still enjoy their usual hobbies and sports.
-However, some people do struggle to get used to their stoma and find it difficult to manage day to day life.
+Some people struggle to get used to their stoma and find it difficult to manage day-to-day life.
 Others find it affects the way they see themselves.
-Your stoma care nurse is there to support you and answer any questions you might have.
+Your stoma care nurse is there to support you and answer your questions.

 Eating and drinking with an ileostomy